rradley77/sample-git-project/README.md

-# sample-git-project
+# Welcome to sample-git-project
-Sample git project from Pluralsight Eclipse training
+This is a Sample git project from Pluralsight Eclipse training that was created from within Eclipse and pushed to github!